Anomaly Detection on IT Operation Series via Online Matrix Profile: Introduction

-Matrix profile fails when the anomaly demonstrates similar patterns as another anomaly that appeared before.
-To address this issue, another light-weight approach spectral residual that works online is adopted.
+To further boost the performance of online matrix profile, another light-weight approach spectral residual that works online is adopted.
 Similar to statistical approaches, our approach requires no data annotation.
 Whereas, unlike statistical approaches, no statistical estimation or learning on the big amount of data is required.
 The detection judgment is made by referring to the nearest subsequence in time series.
 Since the nearest subsequence can be defined on various forms of time series, our approach turns out to be a generic solution for anomaly detection.
 Comprehensive experiments have been conducted in comparison to both the supervised and statistical approaches.
 We show that our approach makes a good trade-off between learning cost and detection performance.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:rela}, we presented the related work about anomaly detection.
 In Section ~\ref{sec:pre}, the basic knowledge about the matrix profile is reviewed.
 In Section~\ref{sec:method}, the proposed approach is presented.
 In Section~\ref{sec:exp}, the effectiveness of our approach is evaluated on two datasets.
 Finally, we conclude our paper in Section~\ref{sec:conc}.